 I’d like to thank Rob Musterer, President of ER Squared, for posting a reference to a 2009 paper by Ling Zhang and Han Kun, ‘How to Analyze Change from Baseline: Absolute or Percentage Change‘.
 The Zhang and Kun paper was in opposition to a paper by Vickers, referenced in my Blog 18.
 Percentage Change from Baseline – Great or Poor?
-The Zhang and Kun paper was written in ‘D-level Essays in Statistics’ at a Swedish University (Dalarna).
+The Zhang and Kun paper was written in ‘D-level Essays in Statistics’ at a Dalarna University in Sweden.
 It was co-signed by 3 faculty members.
-I suspect that the authors were students.
+[Post-publish note: I received a kind reply from one of the faculty at the Dalarna University in Sweden.
+He explained, “A D-level essay is an independent student work to be done to obtain a degree named “magister”.
+It is between Bachelor and Master, yet on an undergraduate level.”]
 The paper was very well written, both with theoretical and empirical results.
-It used a simulation which looked like it was well executed.
+It used a simulation which appears to have been well executed.
 Unfortunately I disagree with a number of their assumptions, underlying their theory and simulation (i.e., generalizability of their conclusions).

 The authors make a number of points.

 1. The non-normality and heteroscedacity seen with analyzing percentage change has little influence.
 I totally agree (see my Blog 7.
 Assumptions of Statistical Tests).